lijiebin/TreeOne/README.md

 SELECT * FROM `tree` WHERE `branch` = 0 AND `path` = '1.1';
 ```

-- Get one's all Children
+- Get one's all children
 ```sql
 SELECT * FROM `tree` WHERE `level` = 3 AND `branch` = '1' AND 'path' < '2.2';
 ```